-- Cosmetology required 1600 hours/normal time allowance hours 1760 - Barber required 1500 hours/normal time allowance hours 1650 - Esthetics required 600 hours/normal time allowance hours 660 - The student must complete the required hours within the normal time hour allowance, regardless of the estimated completion date on the enrollment agreement (contract).
+- Cosmetology required 1600 hours/normal time allowance hours 1760 - Cosmetology required 1000 hours/normal time allowance hours 1100 - Barber required 1500 hours/normal time allowance hours 1650 - Barber required 1000 hours/normal time allowance hours 1100 - Esthetics required 600 hours/normal time allowance hours 660 - The student must complete the required hours within the normal time hour allowance, regardless of the estimated completion date on the enrollment agreement (contract).
 If the student fails to complete the required hours, their training will stop or an additional training fee will be charged.
 This fee will be charged for all hours that have elapsed beyond the normal time hour allowance until the student has completed the prescribed course.
 Once student has consumed the additional hours allowed within the contract time frame the student must then immediately make financial arrangements with the financial aid office to satisfy the debt incurred by excess absence(s).
 Arrangements must be made to have these additional missed hours, paid for prior to the student clocking back in to school.
-This procedure will be followed each time the student is absent beyond the normal time possible hour allowance. - Any lost time hours not made up prior to the student's normal time graduation date will not be subject to an overtime charge. - Transfer students who require less than the prescribed course hours will be subject to the following formula to determine their hourly possible contract time frame. (hour required x 0.1) = hourly contract time frame. - Overtime charges are as follows: - Cosmetology & Cosmetology Distance Hybrid \$11.50 per hour - Barber & Barber Distance Hybrid \$11.25 per hour - Esthetics & Esthetics Distance Hybrid \$14.50 per hour
+This procedure will be followed each time the student is absent beyond the normal time possible hour allowance. - Any lost time hours not made up prior to the student's normal time graduation date will not be subject to an overtime charge.

+- Transfer students who require less than the prescribed course hours will be subject to the following formula to determine their hourly possible contract time frame. (hour required x 0.1) = hourly contract time frame. - Overtime charges are as follows: - Cosmetology 1600 Hour & Cosmetology 1600 Hour Distance Hybrid \$11.50 per hour - Cosmetology 1000 Hour & Cosmetology 1000 Hour Distance Hybrid \$14.50 per hour - Barber 1500 Hour & Barber Distance 1500 Hour Hybrid \$11.25 per hour - Barber 1000 Hour & Barber Distance 1000 Hour Hybrid \$14.50 per hour - Esthetics & Esthetics Distance Hybrid \$14.50 per hour